sal55/langs/q-python.md

 #### Arrays and Bit Arrays

 Normal lists are variants, which are can be of any type.
 Arrays are lists of the same packed type.
 Bit arrays are sequences of 1, 2 or 4 bits.
 A billion-element bit array occupies 128MB.
-(I've no idea with support Python has for such arrays, if any.)
+(I've no idea what with support Python has for such arrays, if any, but I remember is has byte-arrays.)

 #### Structs
 A struct is a C-like record (although always constructed with 'pack(1)' as padding is never added).
 It is defined like this: